Marklogic-retired/marklogic-data-hub/_pages/tutorial/create-order-entity.md

 permalink: /tutorial/create-order-entity/
 ---

-Just like we did for the Product data, we will model an empty Order then load the raw data.
+Just like we did for the Product data, we model an empty Order then load the raw data.

 <i class="fa fa-hand-pointer-o"></i> Click on the Entities tab in the top navigation bar.